fzhu2e/LMRt/docs/_sources/installation.rst.txt

     conda create -n LMRt python=3.8
     conda activate LMRt

-Then install two dependencies that is not able to be installed via :code:`pip`:
+Then install several dependencies that is not able to be installed via :code:`pip`:

 .. code-block:: bash